Cybersecurity

 Platforms like Facebook, Twitter, Instagram, and LinkedIn and many others can help us connect on a personal and professional level with friends, family, business associates, and causes that allow us to make new connections with others with shared interests.
 And participation is free to everyone, which has led to an unprecedented use of social media.

-As of April 2021, 3.96 billion people identified as users of social media, representing half of the 7.7 billion of the world's population, including more than 70% of the population of the United States.
+As of October 2024, 5.17 billion people identified as users of social media, representing over half of the 8 billion of the world's population.
 Globally, the average person spends more than 2 hours per day on social media.
 It is not surprising that criminals have focused their attention on these internet platforms as a way to gather personal information, gain trust, and socially engineer their way to fraud that results in billions of dollars of losses annually.

 At the conclusion of this article we will focus on tips to stay safe while using social media.
 But first, we want to alert you to social media scams that you may not be thinking about.
 Being alert to potential scams is the best way to protect yourself against fraud and identity theft.